Wojciech Kania

 Wojciech Kania (b. in Łodygowice, d. in Bielsko-Biała) – major of Polish Armed Forces in the West, promoted to the rank of podpułkownik after the war.

 Kania was a son of Józef and Katarzyna (née Duraj).
 In 1932 he graduated from gymnasium (now I Liceum Ogólnokształcące im.
 Mikołaja Kopernika w Bielsku-Białej) in Bielsko-Biała and joined the military service.
 He completed the Dywizyjny Kurs Podchorążych (division podchorąży course) while assigned to the 4 Pułk Strzelców Podhalańskich (4 PSP) in Cieszyn, and then joined the Szkoła Podchorążych Piechoty school.
 After graduating in 1935 he obtained the rank of podporucznik and was assigned to the 4 PSP.

 In September 1939, in the rank of porucznik, he commanded an anti-armor company of the 4 PSP.
 On 16 September he was captured after a battle fought near Dzikowo.
 After seven days of captivity he escaped from a train transport near Bieżanów and returned to his home region.

 In Łodygowice he engaged in underground activity of the ZWZ.
 On 13 January 1940 he tried to escape from the country crossing the border near the mountain of Pilsko but was captured by Slovakian police and sent back.
-In March, after the Easter, he tried to escape again.
+In March, after Easter, he tried to escape again.
 He managed to get to Budapest and acquire false identity documents there.
 Through Yugoslavia he got to Split and from there to Lebanon on board of the Greek ship Patris.

 In Syria he joined the Samodzielna Brygada Strzelców Karpackich which was later transferred to Tobruk, where he organised the anti-tank defence.
 During the inspection of general Władysław Sikorski in November 1941 he got promoted to the rank of kapitan.
 On 17 December 1941 he was severely injured in battle near Ain-el-Ghazala.